 The following discussion concerns skiing on groomed trails.
 If you are going off the trail and skiing ‘back-country’, that’s a different set of skis and a different world.
 (And a different 30-minute introductory lesson…)

 If you are choosing how to enter into Nordic skiing, this is a decision that you must make.
-Many make the decision with realizing it – they go get some equipment and start skiing.
+Many make the decision without realizing it – they go get some equipment and start skiing.
 But there is more to it than that.

 Most adults that I talk to as they start skiing start off with rental skis, classic skiing, and consider that skate skiing is ‘too hard’ and not for them.